 Having an emergency fund is an essential part of reaching your financial goals.
 It helps you deal with an unexpected expense without touching the money in your savings account.

 Let’s face it: some things in life catch us by surprise.
-It could be your car’s busted tires, bills you’ve overlooked, or a medical emergency where you have to pay out of pocket.
+It could be your car’s bald tires, bills you’ve overlooked, or a medical emergency that you have to pay for out of pocket.

 Having an established emergency fund allows you access to money at times like these.
 You won’t have to go into debt, which could throw you off your money goals.